Importance of property inventory

 Who conducts the inventory?

-As the landlord, it is adviced to use an independent inventory clerk that’ll conduct the inventories.
+As the landlord, it is advised to use an independent inventory clerk that’ll conduct the inventories.
 Both you and the tenant will be required to sign the document to legally confirm agreements, your signature will be legally binding, so it goes without saying that this should be read and analysed thoroughly.

 It should be noted that the TDP (Tenancy Deposit Scheme) will always favour inventories conducted by professionals over the landlord, so taking the report yourself could lead to future disputes.